Abandoned railway station

-An abandoned (or disused) railway station is a building or structure which was constructed to serve as a railway station but has fallen into disuse.
+An abandoned (or disused) railway station is a building or structure that was constructed to serve as a railway station but has fallen into disuse.
 There are various circumstances when this may occur – a railway company may fall bankrupt, or the station may be closed due to the failure of economic activity such as insufficient passenger numbers, operational reasons such as the diversion or replacement of the line.
 In some instances, the railway line may continue in operation while the station is closed.
-Additionally, stations may sometimes be resited along the route of the line to new premises – examples of this include opening a replacement station nearer to the centre of population, or building a larger station on a less restricted site to cope with high passenger numbers.
+Additionally, stations may sometimes be resited along the route of the line to new premises – examples of this include opening a replacement station nearer to the center of population or building a larger station on a less restricted site to cope with high passenger numbers.

 Reasons for abandonment

-Notable cases where railway stations have fallen into disuse include the Beeching Axe, a 1960s programme of mass closures of unprofitable railway lines by the British Government.
+Notable cases where railway stations have fallen into disuse include the Beeching Axe, a 1960s program of mass closures of unprofitable railway lines by the British Government.
 The London Underground system is also noted for its list of closed stations.
-During the time of the Berlin Wall, a number of Berlin U-Bahn stations on West Berlin lines became "ghost stations" (Geisterbahnhöfe) because they were on lines which passed through East Berlin territory.
+During the time of the Berlin Wall, several Berlin U-Bahn stations on West Berlin lines became "ghost stations" (Geisterbahnhöfe) because they were on lines that passed through East Berlin territory.
+According to Stefania Ragozino and Stefania Oppido, "The abandonment of the railways [sic] network, stations and tollbooth rails is a widespread phenomenon at national and international level, determined by social, economic and technological developments that have changed the local infrastructure systems."